-TRAINING FOR ORGANIZATIONS...applies the skills and tools necessary to implement the training cycle of assessment, design, implementation and evaluation.
+TRAINING FOR ORGANIZATIONS... applies the skills and tools necessary to implement the training cycle of assessment, design, implementation and evaluation.
 Each learner will develop and present a complete training project based upon adult learning theory and instructional design techniques.

-WORD 2013 - LEVEL 1...introduces the student to word processing features such as creating, saving, editing, formatting, and printing documents, creating basic diagrams, and applying these concepts to produce usable documents.
-This course is offered in a self-paced format.
+WORD - LEVEL 1...introduces the student to word processing features such as creating, saving, editing, navigating, and formatting the content of multi-page documents

 WRITTEN COMMUNICATION...teaches the writing process, which includes prewriting, drafting, revising, and editing.
 Through a variety of writing assignments, the student will analyze audience and purpose, research and organize ideas, and format and design documents based on subject matter and content.
 Keyboarding skills are required for this course.
 It also develops critical reading and thinking skills through the analysis of a variety of written documents.
-PREREQUISITE: 10831103 Intro to College Wrtg equivalent and COREQUISITE: 10838105 Intro Rdg & Study Skills or equivalent
+PREREQUISITE: 10831103 Intro to College Wrtg or Writing placement assessment equivalent and COREQUISITE: 10838105 Intro Rdg & Study Skills or Reading placement assessment equivalent